 Scholarships

-A scholarship is a form of financial aid that does not have to be repaid.
+A scholarship is financial aid that does not have to be repaid.
 It is often merit-based or restricted to a select population of students.

 Grants

-A grant is a form of financial aid that does not need to be repaid.
+A grant is financial aid that does not need to be repaid.
 It is often based on financial need and can be restricted to a select population of students.

 The Federal Work-Study Program is a federal employment program for undergraduate, graduate, medical, and professional psychology students.